I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-zwopendirectoryobject.md

 These requested access types are compared with the object's discretionary access-control list (<a href="..\wdm\ns-wdm-_acl.md">DACL</a>) to determine which accesses are granted or denied.

-### -param ObjectAttributes [in]
+`ObjectAttributes`

 Specified attributes for the directory object supplied by the caller.
 This parameter is initialized by calling the <b>InitializeObjectAttributes</b> macro.

-## -returns
+## Return Value

 <b>ZwOpenDirectoryObject</b> returns STATUS_SUCCESS or an appropriate error status.
 The most common error status codes include the following:
 <dl>
 <dt><b>STATUS_INSUFFICIENT_RESOURCES</b></dt>